 Shareholders of each Compartment of the Company may file complaints free of charge with the Management Company in an official language of their home country.

 Shareholders can access the complaints handling procedure upon request at the registered office of the Management Company.

 14. ADDITIONAL INFORMATION FOR INVESTORS IN SWITZERLAND

-1. Representative in Switzerland:
+1. Sub-funds registered in Switzerland: